-Name Age Year First Elected Business Experience and Principal Occupation; Directorships in Public Corporations and Investment Companies Dr. Ruth J. Simmons 77 2021 Dr. Simmons has served as one of our independent directors since June 2021.
-Dr. Simmons has been named a President's Distinguished Fellow at Rice University and commenced this role on April 1, 2023.
-Dr. Simmons has also been named a senior adviser to the president of Harvard University on engagement with Historically Black Colleges and Universities in June 2023.
+Dr. Ruth J. Simmons

+Dr. Simmons has served as one of our independent directors since June 2021.
+Dr. Simmons was named a President's Distinguished Fellow at Rice University and commenced this role on April 1, 2023.
+Dr. Simmons has also been named a senior adviser to the president of Harvard University on engagement with Historically Black Colleges and Universities and will begin that role in June 2023.
 Dr. Simmons was the President of Prairie View A&M University from December 2017 through February 2023 and was its interim President from July 2017 to December 2017.
 Dr. Simmons is also President Emerita of Brown University, having served as President from 2001 to 2012.
 Prior to that, Dr. Simmons served as President of Smith College from 1995 to 2001 and Vice Provost of Princeton University from 1991 to 1995.
 She also served in various leadership positions at colleges and universities beginning in 1977, including the University of Southern California from 1979 to 1983, Princeton University from 1983 to 1989 and Spelman College from 1989 to 1991.
-Dr. Simmons currently serves on the board of directors for a number of privately-held companies, the Houston branch of the Federal Reserve Bank of Dallas and previously served on the board of directors at Square, Inc. from August 2015 to February 2020, Chrysler Automobiles N.V. from June 2012 to April 2019, Mondelez International, Inc. from October 2012 to November 2017, The Goldman Sachs Group, Inc. from 2000 until May 2010 and Texas Instruments Inc. from August 1999 to April 2016.
+Dr. Simmons currently serves on the board of directors for a number of privately-held companies, the Federal Reserve Bank of Dallas and previously served on the board of directors at Square, Inc. from August 2015 to February 2020, Chrysler Automobiles N.V. from June 2012 to April 2019, Mondelez International, Inc. from October 2012 to November 2017, The Goldman Sachs Group, Inc. from 2000 until May 2010 and Texas Instruments Inc. from August 1999 to April 2016.
 Dr. Simmons holds a B.A. in French from Dillard University and a Ph.D. in Romance Languages and Literatures from Harvard University.
-We believe Dr. Simmons' significant experience as a leader and innovator in higher education and as a director on multiple public company boards make her well-qualified to serve as one of our directors.